PostHog/posthog.com/contents/docs/cdp/taxonomy-standardizer.md

   - taxonomy-standardizer
 ---

-This app standardizes all your event names into a single pattern, so that data becomes more consistent and marketing teams aren't driven wild.
+This connector standardizes all your event names into a single pattern, so that data becomes more consistent and marketing teams aren't driven wild.

 ## Supported taxonomies

-This app can convert from any of these taxonomies, to any other.
+This connector can convert from any of these taxonomies, to any other.

 -   Camel Case: `helloThereHedgehog`
 -   Pascal Case: `HelloThereHedgehog`